FTC: Affiliate Disclosure: All links pay commission

 The Garmin Varia RVR315 is a new product.
 More on that in a minute, for those of you looking at what’s new on the RTL515, it just seems to be this

-- Peloton Mode: RTL515 offers an ANT+ only mode that provides a low-intensity light that is kind to other cyclists’ eyes.
+- Peloton Mode: RTL515 offers an ANT+ only mode that provides low-intensity light that is kind to other cyclists’ eyes.

 - Improved Mounting: Varia can now be mounted to D-shaped, aero, and round seat posts.